Skip to main content

 The Airtable connection to use.

-When true, the base or table ID will be included next to the dropdown menu options.
+When true, the base or table ID is shown next to each dropdown menu option.

 false